 Sound engineers can hail from backgrounds rooted in formal education to those based on first-hand experience and self-taught skills.
-Like many jobs, the path to a financially rewarding career is just as dependent on networking and skill than on education.
-For example, in the music industry, famous singers and bands are likely to work with sound engineers that are known in the industry and have been working with other famous musicians – not because other sound engineers are necessarily worse, but it’s often less of a risk as the more well-known engineers have already proven they harbor the skill to record, master, and edit a hit song or album.
+Like many jobs, the path to a financially rewarding career is just as dependent on networking and skill as on education.
+For example, in the music industry, famous singers and bands are likely to work with sound engineers known in the industry and have been working with other famous musicians—not because other sound engineers are necessarily worse.
+Still, it’s often less of a risk as the more well-known engineers have already proven they harbor the skill to record, master, and edit a hit song or album.

 For those looking to receive a formal audio engineering education, the following paths can be pursued:

-Associate’s Degree (2-year) – Earning an associate’s degree can offer students with the working basics, giving them the means of obtaining employment in the audio industry as entry-level audio technicians.
-It is recommended that online colleges are avoided, as audio engineering is very hands-on due to the varying types of audio equipment, which include audio workstations, MIDI controllers, microphones, and other studio gear.
+Associate’s Degree (2-year) – Earning an associate’s degree can offer students the working basics, giving them the means to obtain employment in the audio industry as entry-level audio technicians.
+It is recommended that online colleges be avoided, as audio engineering is very hands-on due to the varying audio equipment types, including audio workstations, MIDI controllers, microphones, and other studio gear.

-Bachelor’s Degree (4-year) – Those looking to earn a bachelor’s degree should expect to dedicate four (4) to five (5) years of their life to studying a wide variety of courses made up of general education, business, music fundamentals and creation, and technical classes.
-After completing a Bachelor’s degree, masters options are available in select universities across the United States.
+Bachelor’s Degree (4-year) – Those looking to earn a bachelor’s degree should expect to dedicate four (4) to five (5) years of their life to studying a wide variety of courses made up of general education, business, music fundamentals, and creation, and technical classes.
+After completing a Bachelor’s degree, Master’s degree options are available in select universities across the United States.

 Certifications (Optional) – Certifications demonstrate to customers and potential employers that a sound engineer has an adept understanding of a certain subcategory or field of audio production or expertise in a type of digital tool.
-Two (2) very popular certifications that are acquired by practicing audio engineers is the Avid Certified Operator in Pro Tools, and the Certified Audio Engineer issued by the Society of Broadcast Engineers (SBE).
+Two (2) very popular certifications acquired by practicing audio engineers are the Avid Certified Operator in Pro Tools and the Certified Audio Engineer issued by the Society of Broadcast Engineers (SBE).

-The salary of a sound/audio engineer is dependent on a variety of factors, including the experience of the engineer, the field or company in which they work, their education, and their desired workload.
-According to glassdoor, and PayScale, the following are the average national figures for both:
+The salary of a sound/audio engineer depends on a variety of factors, including the engineer’s experience, the field or company in which they work, their education, and their desired workload.
+According to Glassdoor and PayScale, the following are the average national figures for both: